beanbeanjuice/SimpleProxyChat/README.md

 * `/spc-chat` - Lock/unlock the chat.
 * `/spc-whipser` - Send a private message to someone.
 * `/spc-reply` - Reply to a private message without specifying a user.
+* `/spc-broadcast` - Broadcast a message to every player on the network.

 ---